Quercus arizonica: Distribution and habitat

 The Arizona white oak can be found in a vast array of habitats such as savannas, grasslands, and chaparrals.
 They are usually found in mountain-like areas that are above about 1,675 m in elevation.
 Water use is low and it requires sun or part shade.
 Soil moisture must be dry and it must be rocky or sandy soils.
 Soils may be clay loam, clay, medium loam, or rocky.
 The Arizona white oak is both heat and cold tolerant.

 Ecology

 Fire

 When Arizona white oaks are small they usually die by fire.
 The acorns are usually killed by fires as well.
 The foliage is extremely flammable but larger trees usually survive fires that are not as severe and if a stump survives a fire it will sprout rapidly afterwards.

 Threats

-The wood decaying fungus Inonotus andersoni affects the Arizona white oak negatively.
+The wood decaying fungus Inonotus andersonii affects the Arizona white oak negatively.
 Burning and herbicide treatment has also affected the growth of the Arizona white oak, so they are being managed by pinyon-juniper silvicultural systems.